maawoo/TDC_thesis/source/04_results.md

 Based on the spatial and temporal extents, EO data for the optical satellites Landsat 8 and Sentinel-2A/B, were acquired using the *download_level1* module of ARDCube.
 Both Landsat 8 and Sentinel-2A/B carry multi-spectral sensors: OLI (Operational Land Imager) and MSI (MultiSpectral Instrument) for Landsat 8 and Sentinel-2A/B respectively, which work passively by collecting sunlight that is reflected back from the Earth.

 Furthermore, EO data for the Sentinel-1A/B satellites was already available on Terrasense for the same extents.
 In contrast to the optical satellites, Sentinel-1A/B use a C-band synthetic aperture radar (SAR) instrument to actively send and receive signals to collect information about the Earth's surface.
-The data was acquired in the Interferometric Wide Swath (IW) acquisition mode, for both ascending and descending orbits, and include both VH and VV polarisations.
+The data was acquired in the Interferometric Wide Swath (IW) acquisition mode, for both ascending and descending orbits, and include both VH and VV polarizations.

 ![Free(!) state of Thuringia with Roda forest AOI.](source/figures/04_results_1__thuringia.png){#fig:thuringia width=100%}